Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

 In this section, we present the design intuitions of \ouralg.
-We begin by discussing the limitations of a naive intervention approach and the desirable properties for an effective LLM augmentation framework.
-Based on these considerations, we identify IF2~\cite{yue2012k} as the ideal candidate algorithm to serve as the foundation for \ouralg.
-Finally, we illustrate the components of \ouralg and provide a detailed algorithm description.
+We begin by discussing the desirable properties for an effective Algorithm-Enhanced LLM framework.
+Based on these considerations, we propose an agentic framework design \ouralg, where we can incorporate any Explore-then-Exploit DB algorithm~\citep{zoghi2014relative} during inference.
+As an illustrative example, we use \ifalg~\citep{yue2012k} to demonstrate how off-the-shelf algorithms can be integrated within \ouralg and provide a detailed description.

-\textbf{Limitations of Naive Intervention.} A straightforward approach to addressing the limitations of LLMs is to use a simple if-else condition that forces the LLMs to converge when they appear to select two identical arms, which we call the Convergence-Triggered (CT) intervention strategy.
-However, CT fails to guarantee the selection of the true Condorcet winner and can reinforce local optima (see Figure~\ref{fig:llm_ct} in Appendix~\ref{app:supp_exp} for a failure example).
-This suggests that relying on the LLM's internal convergence behavior for such a mechanism is not robust, as the LLM's exploration is largely driven by its inherent sampling noise rather than a structured exploration policy.
-Thus, handling this limitation with theoretical guarantees remains challenging.

-\textbf{Desirable Properties for LLM Augmentation.} To address \textbf{[Q1]}, we seek an algorithmic framework with the following properties: (i) A clear, symbolic logical structure that allows for easy integration with LLM suggestions. (ii) A well-defined exploration-exploitation trade-off that leverages the LLMs' exploration behavior while ensuring convergence. (iii) Strong theoretical guarantees to maintain robustness with various prompting scenarios.
+\textbf{Desirable properties for LLM augmentation.} To address \textbf{[Q1]}, we seek an algorithmic framework with the following properties: (i) A clear, symbolic logical structure that allows for easy integration with LLM \& Algorithm suggestions; (ii) A well-defined exploration-exploitation trade-off that leverages the LLMs' exploration behavior while ensuring convergence; (iii) Strong theoretical guarantees to maintain robustness with various prompting scenarios.